douglasteeple/DIGITS_Traffic_Signs/README.md

 ### Test Image Results

+The model did not perform as well on the test images dataset.
 The model was loaded on to a Jetson TX2 and the test images analyzed.
-The model was run by the deploy.sh script, whcih called the jetson-inference program ##imagenet-console## with each test image and the model as parameters:
+The model was run by the `deploy.sh` script, whcih called the jetson-inference program ##imagenet-console## with each test image and the model as parameters:

 ```
 #!/bin/bash